superAttention/video_moderation_alignment/readme.md

 ## 1. Project Overview

-This project builds a **structured video moderation alignment system** on top of **Video-SafetyBench**.
+This project builds a **structured video moderation alignment system** on top of **Video-SafetyBench**, fine-tuning **Qwen3-VL-30B** via the Tinker remote training backend.

-Given a **video + text prompt** pair, the model outputs a **schema-based moderation result** instead of free-form text.
+Given a **video + text prompt** pair, the model outputs a **schema-based moderation decision** instead of free-form text.
+Training proceeds in two stages:

-The project contains two stages:

-1. **SFT (Supervised Fine-Tuning)**
-   Teach the model to generate stable structured moderation outputs.
+1. **SFT** — Teach the model to produce stable structured outputs in the correct schema format.

-2. **Preference Optimization (DPO / RLHF-style alignment)**
-   Improve moderation-policy behavior:
-   - directly refuse explicit harmful requests
-   - cautiously analyze risky video content for neutral prompts
-   - hand off suspicious cases to human moderators
-   - reduce harmful compliance
-   - reduce over-refusal on neutral prompts
+2. **DPO** — Sharpen the REFUSE / ESCALATE decision boundary and reduce over-refusal on neutral prompts, using Best-of-N pairs sampled from the SFT model.

 ---